Tom Chantrell (born Thomas William Chantrell in Manchester on December 20, 1916 – July 15, 2001) was a British illustrator and film poster artist.

 Among the more famous films he designed the artwork for were The King and I, Von Ryan’s Express, One Million Years B.C., The Anniversary and Star Wars.

-All images are copyright Tom Chantrell and are reproduced here in the spirit of publicity for his Official siteMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
+All images are copyright Tom Chantrell and are reproduced here in the spirit of publicity for his Official siteMOVIES and MANIA is a truly independent website and relies solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
+As an Amazon Associate, the owner of this website earns a tiny amount from qualifying purchases.
 Please support us by not blocking ads on our site.
 Thank you.
+We really appreciate it.